fab-bla/Auction/README.md

 procurement auctions.
 In particular, the aim is to predict award prices of auctions held by the [Colorado Department of Transportation](https://codot.gov/business/bidding/bid-tab-archives).
-To date, the following models with varying pre-processing schedules have been compared:
+To date, the following models with varying preprocessing schedules have been compared:

 -   Elastic Net